 From the Home Screen:

-1. Click Create New Buyer Persona
+1. Click Create New Audience Persona

 2. Define demographics, values, and preferences